 How can business measure their customer service?
 Here comes customer service metrics.
 A company’s customer service metrics indicate how well it meets its customers’ needs.
 You can use metrics to track where you are, what is going well with your customers, and where you need to improve.

 If you are wondering what metrics you should follow, take a seat back.
-This post will cover the benefit of customer service and ten metrics you should follow for positive success.
+This post will cover the benefits of customer service and ten metrics you should follow for positive success.

 Why should you measure your customer service?